 In these stories, a man sees his favourite elephant vanish overnight; a newlywed couple suffers attacks of hunger that drive them to hold up a McDonald’s; and a young woman discovers a little green monster who burrows up through her backyard and can read her thoughts.
 You never know what is going to happen in one of Murakami’s stories – or even which reality you’re going to find yourself lost inside.

-The novel describes the way life is lived in the high mountain plateaus of the country, where people follow an ancient code of customary law called the Kanun that has been handed down from generation to generation.
+The novel describes the way life is lived in the high mountain plateaus of Albania, where people follow an ancient code of customary law called the Kanun that has been handed down from generation to generation.
 The code demands men to take the law into their own hands.
 Insults must be avenged, family honour must be upheld – and blood must be spilt.

 Published in 1979, The Bloody Chamber and Other Stories retells classic fairy tales in a disturbing, blood-tinged, explicit way.
 Angela Carter revises Sleeping Beauty, for example, from an adult, twentieth-century perspective.
 You might think that fairy tales are the sorts of stories to read to children in bed to lull them to sleep – not these versions!
 Her renditions are intended not to comfort but to disturb and titillate.

 When George Bernard Shaw (1856–1950) was awarded the Nobel Prize in literature in 1925, he was praised for turning “his weapons against everything that he conceives of as prejudice.”
 This is clearly true of Pygmalion, which was premiered in German in Vienna in 1913.
 The play is a modern interpretation of an ancient myth, the tale of Pygmalion and Galatea.
 In Shaw’s rendition, Higgins, a teacher, “creates” Eliza, his pupil, by teaching her to speak like a duchess – a transformation that allows Shaw to attack the superficial class prejudices of his time.